 Singers Sought for Porgy and Bess

-For our concert on 10 February 2018, as part of the Ealing Music and Film Festival, we will be performing Gershwin’s groundbreaking opera Porgy and Bess, in a concert version arranged by Andrew Litton.
+For our concert on 10 February 2018, as part of the Ealing Music and Film Festival, we will be performing Gershwin’s groundbreaking opera Porgy and Bess, in a concert version arranged by Robert Russell Bennett.

 Porgy and Bess features many well-known classic songs such as Summertime, Ain’t Necessarily So and I Got Plenty O’ Nuttin‘.
 Our Porgy is Keel Watson.
-Litton’s version is about an hour long (compared to Gershwin’s original three-and-a-bit hours) and uses soloists for the main cast, orchestral accompaniment, and SATB choir.
+Russell Bennett’s version is about forty-five minutes long (compared to Gershwin’s original three-and-a-bit hours) and uses soloists for the main cast, orchestral accompaniment, and SATB choir.